davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 A _shell_ is an interactive command-line environment in which users can issue commands to the OS.
 Even with modern OS's support of point-and-click GUIs, many still prefer to use the shell.
 Today, many shells exist and are supported by Unix-based systems, but the Bourne-Again Shell (bash) is probably the most widely used.

-Your goal for this assignment is to create your very own shell, David Shell (`dsh`), named after your favorite CS Professor.
+Your goal for this assignment is to create your very own shell, David Shell (`dsh`), which is named after your favorite OS Professor.

-#### ZyBooks References

-- String processing
-- Scanning for user inputs

 #### Student Outcomes